makermatic/XLNC-VPS-Stream-Man/README.md

 	- Yes, but it's reccomended it only you plan on running multiple instances on the same server  (Eg: run one instance on port 9090 and another on port 8080).
 	- To do this: navigate to `cfg/nodecg.json` and change the port number to whatever you please
 - Is multi-user support per instance coming?
     - Yes, I'm working on it.
-BUT, given how layout links are token-based now, it might be working already, I have no idea.
+BUT, given how layout links will be token-based when sign in comes up, it might be working already, I have no idea.